Saturday, October 30, 2021

 I have been so utterly forsaken by everybody, that the only refuge I can find is with my wife and my little girl and my sweet son Junior.

 All of those social-climbing and fake “friends” I have in public don’t exist in private.
-Although my home office is full during business hours, and when I travel to the Forum I’m surrounded by a flock of “friends,” out of that giant flock of people, I can’t really find a single person with whom I can laugh or cry with.
+Although my home office is full during business hours, and when I travel to the Forum I’m surrounded by a flock of “friends,” but out of that giant flock of people, I can’t really find a single person with whom I can laugh or cry with.

 And so I wait for you.
 I long for you.
 I’m begging for you.
 I’m really stressed right now.
-I feel like if I could just talk with you for a little bit, I’d be ok.
+I feel like if I could just talk with you for a little bit, I’d be okay.

-Cicero was an Italian-born Roman statesman and author who lived during the complexities of Rome’s transition from Republic to monarchy.
+Cicero [Marcus Tullius Cicero; 106 – 43 BCE, modern Italy] was an Italian-born Roman statesman and author who lived during the complexities of Rome’s transition from Republic to monarchy.
 Cicero spent most of his life in service of his country, serving as both a lawyer, senator, and even consul [Roman equivalent of president].
 He is known for his suppression of the failed governmental coup in 63 BCE known as the Catilinarian conspiracy that occurred during his consulship.
-After the rise of Octavian [later known as the first Roman emperor Augustus], his views fell out of favor and he was eventually put to death during the proscriptions under the Second Triumvirate (Octavian, Marc Antony and Lepidus).
-He was a prolific author with a wide range in genres, and his literary style was adopted by Petrarch as the default model for the Latin language.
+After the rise of Octavian [later known as the first Roman emperor Augustus], his views fell out of favor and he was eventually put to death during the proscriptions under the Second Triumvirate [Octavian, Marc Antony and Lepidus].
+He was a prolific author in a wide range in genres, and his literary style was adopted by Petrarch as the default model for the Latin language.

 No comments: